agama-project/agama-project.github.io/docs/user/reference/profile/storage.md

 { "search": { "condition": { "driver": "ahci" } } }
 ```

 Do not confuse the driver with the driver module.
-The values of the latter usually contain
+The values of the latter usually contain suffixes
+(eg. `ahci_mod` instead of `ahci`), and sometimes they differ on using underscore or hyphen (eg.
-underscores and suffixes, like `virtio_pci` instead of `virtio-pci` or `ahci_mod` instead of `ahci`.
+`virtio_pci` instead of `virtio-pci`).

 <Since version="16.1"/> `boss`, also accepted only for drives, is a boolean indicating whether the
 device is a BOSS (Boot Optimized Storage Solution).
 Use `false` to match any other device.
 This